Ever Present Past: Chart performance

-"Ever Present Past" debuted the week ending 6 June 2007 on Billboard's Bubbling Under Hot 100 chart at #10 and the Pop 100 chart at #93.
-A week later as Memory Almost Full debuted at #3 in the Billboard 200, the song debuted at #27 on Billboard's Adult Contemporary chart, mirroring the placement of McCartney's 2006 single "This Never Happened Before", ultimately reaching #16 on that chart.
-The video (currently posted on YouTube) has received over a million views.
-The song also reached #42 in Japan, #1 in Russia, #29 in Scotland, #48 on the Canadian Adult Contemporary chart, #16 on the US Adult Alternative Songs chart and #25 on the UK Physical Singles Chart.
+"Ever Present Past" debuted the week ending 6 June 2007 on Billboards Bubbling Under Hot 100 chart at number 10 and the Pop 100 chart at number 93.
+A week later as Memory Almost Full debuted at number 3 in the Billboard 200, the song debuted at number 27 on Billboard's Adult Contemporary chart, mirroring the placement of McCartney's 2006 single "This Never Happened Before", ultimately reaching number 16 on that chart.
+The song also reached number 42 in Japan, number 1 in Russia, number 29 in Scotland, number 48 on the Canadian Adult Contemporary chart, number 16 on the US Adult Alternative Songs chart and number 25 on the UK Physical Singles Chart.